Greece payroll and benefits guide

 Getting Started

 The first steps of registering a business in Greece is to check with the Chamber of Commerce that your chosen name is available, and then to draw up your Memorandum of Association to be notarized.
 These articles should then be delivered to the National Printing Office so that they can be published in the Greek National Gazette.
+With the help of your notary, you’ll be able to register with the Commercial Registry and obtain a VAT number.

 Employment Considerations

 No notice period is required in the first year of employment in Greece.
 After a year, entitlement is one month, rising to two months after three years, three months after six years, and four months after ten years.
+Probation periods can last for a maximum of six months, during which there is no notice period or severance applicable.

 Employers are not required to provide written contracts to employees upon hiring, though they are highly encouraged to do so.
 Using fixed-term contracts for permanent work is prohibited in Greece.